springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 partners may cause ``u`` to change to another status first).
 SIS and SIR diseases are special cases of simple contagions.

-In a complex contagion however, we permit the rate at which ``u`` changes from one status to another to depend on the statuses of others in some more complicated way.
+In a "complex contagion" however, we permit the rate at which ``u`` changes from one status to another to depend on the statuses of others in some more complicated way.
 Two infected individuals may cause a susceptible individual to become infected at some higher rate than would result from them acting independently.
 This is frequently thought to model social contagions where an individual may only believe something if multiple partners believe it [@centola:cascade].

 The simple and complex contagions are currently implemented only in a Gillespie setting, and so they require Markovian assumptions.